entercloudsuite/molecule/README.md

 molecule
 ======================================

-A Molecule docker environment for Ansible Playbooks testing
+A [Molecule](http://molecule.readthedocs.org/en/latest/) docker environment for Ansible Playbooks testing.

 Use `make start` to run a local Docker container, from where you can use `molecule`.